SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 3. Enter the "Effective Until" date for the observation.
 This will determine the end of the period for which the observations should be considered part of the aggregate.
+   To remove it entirely, set an 'Effective until" earlier than the "Effective from".

    <img class="my-3" src="/images/aggregate_observation_effective_until_form.png"/>